 At 1,380-feet below sea level, the Dead Sea is the place with the lowest elevation on the planet.
 Landlocked between Jordan, Israel, and the West Bank, this salt-water lake is mineral-rich and attracts thousands of bathers every year because of its healing properties that are said to help reduce inflammation and relieve pain.
 Take a swim, lather the mineral-rich mud on your skin, or lay back and float away in the salty sea of the Dead Sea Resort.

 At the innermost point of Norway’s Nordfjord, you’ll find the shimmering turquoise waters of Loen Lake, one of the most beautiful lakes in Europe.

 Jump on the near-vertical Loen Skylift, which claims to be the world’s steepest cable car.
-It will take you 3,317-feet above sea level to the summit of Mount Hoven.
+It will take you 3,317 feet above sea level to the summit of Mount Hoven, one of the most beautiful mountains in Norway.
 At the top, enjoy lunch at the sleek restaurant perched atop the cliff that affords the most awe-inspiring views.